PranitPatil03/WD-Project-s-/README.md

 Project 3️⃣
-This Project is based on intermediate knowledge of JavaScript...
+This Project is based on intermediate knowledge of JavaScript...<br>
 Like Function,CallBacks & Most Imp
 this Project also contain "jQuery"(Basic).